The biggest challenges EVERY. SINGLE. DAY:

 Son of a Gun by Janet Jackson featuring Carly Simon and Missy Elliott

-Having figured out what makes waking up tough is one way of increasing the ease of dealing with the rest of the day.
-Janet Jackson has!
-Then, she puts the irrelevant and inconsequential in their right places.
+Having figured out what makes waking up tough is a way of decreasing anxiety and uneasiness.
+A lot of times, a single person is the cause of the stress and frustration.
+Janet Jackson has put it in a song!
+Then, she puts the irrelevant and inconsequential to their right places.

 Stronger by Kanye West

-Kanye might have gone overboard with his cockiness and ego.
-But he definitely serves as inspiration in the confidence and resilience department, areas we need to beef up on if we are to dominate.
+Kanye has gone overboard with his cockiness and ego.
+But he serves as inspiration in the confidence and resilience department.
+If you lack self-esteem, learn a thing or two from the rapper.
+Attitude and spunk are areas we need to beef up on if we are to conquer and dominate.

 This Ain’t a Scene, It’s an Arms Race by Fall Out Boy